n8n-io/n8n-docs/docs/doc2/fileshare/watchdog-windows.md

 First configure the following folders:

-* Read folder → documents that should be uploaded to DOC² have to be in this folder
+* Read folder → documents that should be uploaded to DOC² have to be in this folder.
-* Error folder → documents that ran into an error during the export are saved here
+* Error folder → documents that ran into an error during the export are saved here.
-* Processed folder → successfully processed documents are stored here
+* Processed folder → successfully processed documents are stored here.

 To configure these folders, you must select the **Settings folder** and press `Browse` for each folder